Abdurrahman Wahid: Dismissals of ministers

+Megawati protested by refusing to attend the cabinet announcement.
 By the end of 2000, discontent with Wahid's leadership had grown among political elites.
 Amien Rais, once a key supporter, publicly expressed regret for backing Wahid's presidency and began rallying opposition support, including attempts to persuade Megawati and Akbar to act against him.
 Megawati remained loyal, while Akbar preferred to wait until the 2004 elections.
-In November, a petition calling for Wahid's impeachment was signed by 151 members of the DPR.
+In November 2000, a petition calling for Wahid's impeachment was signed by 151 members of the DPR.

 Removal from power (2001)

 In January 2001, President Wahid declared Chinese New Year an optional national holiday.
 The following month, he lifted the longstanding ban on the public display of Chinese characters and the importation of Chinese-language publications.
 That same February, Wahid embarked on a diplomatic visit to North Africa and Saudi Arabia, where he also performed the Hajj pilgrimage.
 His final overseas trip as president occurred in June 2001, when he traveled to Australia.

 On 27 January, Wahid held a meeting with university rectors, during which he warned of the potential for Indonesia to descend into anarchy.
 He suggested that, if such a situation arose, he might be compelled to dissolve the People's Representative Council (DPR).
 Although the meeting was meant to be off the record, Wahid's comments sparked significant controversy and intensified opposition efforts to remove him from office.
 On 1 February, the DPR convened to issue a formal memorandum against Wahid—the first of two required to convene a Special Session of the People's Consultative Assembly (MPR) for presidential impeachment proceedings.
 The vote overwhelmingly favored the memorandum, with members of Wahid's National Awakening Party (PKB) staging a walkout in protest.
 The decision prompted widespread demonstrations by Nahdlatul Ulama (NU) members.
 In East Java, protestors attacked regional offices of the Golkar Party, while in Jakarta, Wahid's critics accused him of orchestrating the unrest.
 Wahid denied the allegations and personally addressed demonstrators in Pasuruan, urging them to vacate the streets.
 Despite his appeal, NU supporters continued their demonstrations, and by April, publicly declared their willingness to defend Wahid's presidency at all costs.